 Abstract.
-We present a novel approach allowing for a simple, fast and automated morphological analysis of 3D image stacks (z-stacks) featuring fibrillar structures from optically-cleared soft biological tissues.
+We present a novel approach allowing for a simple, fast and automated morphological analysis of 3D image stacks (z-stacks) featuring fibrillar structures from opticallycleared soft biological tissues.
 Five non-atherosclerotic tissue samples from human abdominal aortas were used to outline the multi-purpose methodology, applicable to various tissue types.
 It yields a 3D orientational distribution of relative amplitudes, representing the original collagen fiber morphology, identifies regions of isotropy where no preferred fiber orientations are observed, and determines structural parameters throughout anisotropic regions for the analysis and numerical modeling of biomechanical quantities such as stress and strain.
-Our method combines optical tissue clearing with second-harmonic generation imaging, Fourier-based image analysis, and maximum likelihood estimation for distribution fitting.
+Our method combines optical tissue clearing with secondharmonic generation imaging, Fourier-based image analysis, and maximum likelihood estimation for distribution fitting.
 With a new sample preparation method for arteries, we present for the first time a continuous 3D distribution of collagen fibers throughout the entire thickness of the aortic wall, revealing novel structural and organizational insights into the three arterial layers.

 The importance of fibrillar collagen in arterial tissue has long been known [22, 63].
 It is not only mechanically the most important tissue constituent [55, 56], but research indicates that it also plays an important role in arterial disease and degeneration [69, 126] as well as in the healing of dissecting aortic aneurysms [93], which makes the evaluation of morphological collagen data within arterial walls essential for an improved understanding of vascular health and mechanics.
-The architecture of the arterial wall, however, represents a major experimental challenge: first, its thickness up to $\sim 1.4\,\mathrm{mm}$ [61] of non-transparent material limits the application of optical techniques to assess the orientation of fibrillar collagen; second, the specific detection of collagen in the three layers of the aortic wall typically requires labeling techniques such as the use of antibodies that are not feasible in thick tissues; third, since the orientation of the fibrillar collagen in the arterial wall responds to the internal blood pressure, any preparation of arterial wall samples for subsequent analysis requires preservation of in vivo conditions to obtain reliable information about the orientation of fibrillar collagen.
+The architecture of the arterial wall, however, represents a major experimental challenge: first, its thickness up to $\sim 1.4 \text{ mm}$ [61] of non-transparent material limits the application of optical techniques to assess the orientation of fibrillar collagen; second, the specific detection of collagen in the three layers of the aortic wall typically requires labeling techniques such as the use of antibodies that are not feasible in thick tissues; third, since the orientation of the fibrillar collagen in the arterial wall samples for subsequent analysis requires preservation of in vivo conditions to obtain reliable information about the orientation of fibrillar collagen.
 The use of optical clearing for enhanced visualization of morphological structures in whole organs or thick tissue structures has seen a renewed interest of late.
-Measurements based on spectroscopy techniques, polarization or optical coherence microscopy as well as nonlinear imaging techniques such as two-photon fluorescence and second-harmonic generation yield more valuable, otherwise virtually inaccessible information when performed on cleared (versus uncleared) soft biological tissue [230].
-Often, optical clearing is based on refractive index matching of various scatterers (e.g., collagen) and the ground matrix of soft tissue (e.g., interstitial fluid), by replacing water in the tissue with a fluid of a similar index of refraction as that of the proteins [231-233].
+Often, optical clearing is based on refractive index matching of various scatterers (e.g., collagen) and the ground matrix of soft tissue (e.g., interstitial fluid), by replacing water in the tissue with a fluid of a similar index of refraction as that of the proteins [230-232].
+Measurements based on spectroscopy techniques, polarization or optical coherence microscopy as well as non-linear imaging techniques such as two-photon fluorescence and second-harmonic generation yield more valuable, otherwise virtually inaccessible information when performed on cleared (versus uncleared) soft biological tissue [233].
 Multiphoton microscopy (MPM) is especially suited for three-dimensional (3D) visualization [46-48] due to its optical sectioning capability using sequential automated slicing (z-stacks) [234].
 In combination with optically cleared tissue there is no more need for manual slicing to obtain images of whole organs or thick tissue structures and furthermore leaves the tissue whole for traditional histological investigations.